get-set-fetch/scraper/README.md

 # Node.js web scraper

+get-set, Fetch! is a plugin based, nodejs web scraper.
+It scrapes, stores and exports data.
+At its core, an ordered list of plugins (default or custom defined) is executed against each to be scraped web resource.

 Supports multiple storage options: SQLite, MySQL, PostgreSQL.
 Supports multiple browser or dom-like clients: Puppeteer, Playwright, Cheerio, Jsdom.